Struggling to pick out the best DPI for League of Legends? Follow along as we show you a few of our top tips on picking out the perfect range.

 So What Is The Best DPI For League?

 At the end of the day, finding a good DPI for League depends on what type of player you are.
-You’ll need to take the time to evaluate what champions you like playing the most, and where on the spectrum your playstyle really fits.
+For example, you’ll need to take the time to evaluate what champions you like playing the most, and where on the spectrum your playstyle really fits.
 This will more or less dictate your needs when it comes to figuring out what sensitivity your mouse should be at.

 Are you a fast-paced playmaker?
 Or someone that likes to take their time with what they’re doing?